KrishKorat/JavaScript-30-Projects/01 - JavaScript Drum Kit/README.md

-This project includes handling of audio files & works with transition property of css.
+This project includes handling of audio files & works with transition property of CSS.